[UPDATE June 9]

 Let’s get the bad news out of the way: The Convention Center is sold out.
 There were a few people affected by Monday’s glitch who received an e-mail that they’d be taking part in a special sale on Friday, so it’s possible some inventory is being held for those individuals — but if you try to purchase right now, it definitely says it’s sold out.

 As is Diamond View Tower, which was only ever available for Saturday and Sunday:

 The good news, though, is that everything else is available.
 There are a few lots with no availability on Thursday or Friday, but these are lots used by businesses who need the spaces on weekdays, and weren’t available from the start.
 Hilton Bayfront — arguably the second most in-demand lot

 Group 2 will start on Monday, May 20 at 10AM PT.

 Parking is the last major pre-convention hurdle for attendees leading up to San Diego Comic-Con.
 Whether you’re a local resident or not staying at a downtown hotel, where you park is very important.

-Ace Parking (who owns most of the parking in Downtown San Diego) moved to a lottery based system three years ago, and that system is currently under way.
-Sign ups closed April 22, and Ace should begin sending emails out to groups today, April 24.
-Group 1 will be able to purchase parking beginning on April 30, and then each subsequent week, a new group will gain access to the system to purchase their permits.
+Ace Parking (who owns most of the parking in Downtown San Diego) moved to a lottery based system four years ago, and that system is currently underway.
+Sign ups were open until May 5, and Ace has sorted entries into groups on May 6.
+Group 1 was then be able to purchase parking beginning on May 13, and then each subsequent week, a new group will gain access to the system to purchase their permits.
 At the end of the group sales, the system will be opened to the general public.

 Remember, though, that there is no overnight parking in any of the lots.
 These are the opening hours of some of the lots: